You have returned to the top of the page.

 Young women also face a higher possibility of the cancer spreading to other parts of the body, as well as the cancer returning.
 And young women are more likely to have a more aggressive breast cancer than older women.

-All these factors mean that it is especially important for young women to get into the habit of performing monthly self-exams.
+All these factors mean that it is especially important for young women to be breast aware.